AtlantaEmrys2002/LEO_Satellite_Network_Topology_Design/README.md

 13. `optimisation_method` - if the `novel` algorithm is utilised to construct a topology and the user wishes to optimise the cost function (i.e. `optimise` is `True`), the user can specify `random` (random parameter sets) or `evolutionary` (evolutionary search) as the optimisation method.
+14. `weights` - if the `novel` algorithm is utilised to construct the topology, but does not require cost function coefficient optimisation, cost function coefficients (for alpha, beta, and gamma) must be provided (all coefficients must be in [0,1]).

 To visualise resulting topologies, use the `visualise.sh` script (make sure to pass the correct constellations to the `visualise()` function) - see [here](project/analysis/visualisation.py) for more information on using the visualise